Ethereum-Phunks/tic-protocol/README.md

 ![TIC Protocol Logo](assets/tic-icon.png)

-# TIC (Transaction Inscribed Comments) Protocol Specification (alpha)
+# TIC Protocol (Transaction Inscribed Comments)

-### Note:
+---
+> ## ⚠️ **EARLY ALPHA**
-TIC is currently in early alpha development.
-The specification and implementation are subject to change as we refine the protocol based on community feedback and testing.
+> _This protocol is in early alpha.
+The specification and implementation are subject to change as we refine the protocol based on community feedback and testing._
+---

 ## Overview
 TIC is a child protocol built on top of [Ethscriptions](https://docs.ethscriptions.com/) that enables on-chain commenting capabilities through Ethereum transaction calldata.
 It provides a standardized way to associate comments with blockchain entities such as addresses, transaction hashes, or other on-chain identifiers.
 Comments can be nested and replied to by setting the topic to the hash of the parent comment.